nustark/opt-sims/README.md

 - oauth2 (auth)

 #### todos
+- execute option, calculate profit, add to transaction table
 - frontend ui
-- map users to transactions
+- ~~map users to transactions~~
 - use more accurate formula to calculate option premium (assuming simplified 1% for now but it doesn't account for volatility, other market factors; black-scholes)
 - sell option call/puts (query db for available options for security)
 - ~~split `database.py` into different files for each collection~~